African Heritage PA Caucus

 NEW AAPA POLICY: ANTI-RACISM VALUES STATEMENT

-Posted over 3 years ago by Camille Dyer
+Posted about 4 years ago by Camille Dyer

 Adopted today, November 20, 2020 on the Consent Agenda during AAPA's Virtual House of Delegates!!!!!!
 Thank you to ALL of our co-sponsors.